apace100/origins-docs/docs/types/power_types/prevent_item_use.md

 	}
 }
 ```

-This power prevents the player from eating any food.
+This example will prevent the player from eating any food items.